jasonyang-ee/STM32-Dockerfile/README.md

 - `4.4`: Bug fix of volume mount path as arguments.
 Now has correct support on mounted project.
 - `5.0`: Supports hybrid git repo URL + local mounted compile.
 This provides completed compile experience.
 - `5.1`: Add Archlinux image and unified tags under stm32-builder. *OLD IMAGES ARE REMOVED*
+- `5.2`: Add static analysis tool: clang-format clang-tidy, Lizard, cpplint.
+Use in dev container only.

+Recommandation: Use `5.0` for light weight and `5.1` when necessary.

 # 2. Docker Container for STM32 CMake & Ninja Compiling